Collaborations and datasets

 Studies of mating systems and social organisation have been central to understanding of the evolution of social behaviour.
 The Wytham badger project is an ideal system in which to study these processes, as its complex social system provides an opportunity to investigate how both natural and kin selection shape the evolution of mating systems and social structure.
 This work is in collaboration with David Macdonald, Chris Newman and Christina Buesching.

-The Seychelles warbler project is a model system for analyses of ageing (reduced somatic or reproductive investment with age).
-With Lewis Spurgin, we are investigating trans-generational impacts on ageing using cellular biomarkers (such as telomere length).
-Additionally we collaborate with Sjouke Kingma who is quantifying the costs of helping behaviour.
+The Seychelles warbler project is a model system for analyses of senescence (reduced somatic or reproductive investment in later life).
+We use genomic data to understand the genetic architecture of senescence and we are investigating trans-generational impacts on senescence using cellular biomarkers (such as telomere length).
+Additionally, we study the evolution of individual differences and helping behaviour.
 This project is run by Jan Komdeur, Terry Burke, David Richardson and Hannah, and is supported by Nature Seychelles.

 Cooperative breeding occurs when individuals help to raise offspring that are not their own.
 For cooperative breeding to evolve it must be under selection and heritable, but these parameters can vary with environmental and social environmental conditions.
 We aim to estimate these parameters in a quantitative genetic framework using the acorn woodpecker long-term dataset.
 This collaboration is with Eric Walters, Joey Haydock & Walt Koenig.